orsonteodoro/oiledmachine-overlay/README.md

 # OILEDMACHINE-OVERLAY-EBUILD-FINISHED:  NO
 ```

-To see a list which ebuilds are not production ready run the following at the root
+To see a list which ebuilds are not production ready, run the following at the
-of this overlay:
+root of this overlay:
 ```
 grep -l --exclude-dir=.git -r -e "OILEDMACHINE-OVERLAY-EBUILD-FINISHED:.*NO" ./
 ```